spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 In addition, Spoon provides the ability to efficiently *stream* containers over the Internet.
 The Spoon system includes a predictive streaming engine to launch containers efficiently over wide area networks (WANs) without requiring the endpoint to download the entire VM image.
 Because many applications can be multiple gigabytes in size, this prevents a large startup latency for remote end users.
 Spoon predictive streaming uses statistical techniques to predict application resource access patterns based on profiles of previous user interactions.
 We then adapt the stream data flow based on predictions of subsequent required resources.

-Spoon provides a fully hosted application hosting service at [Spoon.net](http://spoon.net), which hosts application streams, provides application and user portals, automatically synchronizes user settings and application state to the cloud, and provides file synchronization and shared folders.
-For more information, visit the [Spoon.net homepage](http://spoon.net).
+Spoon provides a fully hosted application hosting service at [Turbo.net](http://turbo.net), which hosts application streams, provides application and user portals, automatically synchronizes user settings and application state to the cloud, and provides file synchronization and shared folders.
+For more information, visit the [Turbo.net homepage](http://turbo.net).

 Spoon.net's capabilities are also available in an on-premises [Spoon Server](http://spoon.net/server).
-Spoon Server provides the same functionality as Spoon.net in a behind-firewall environment as well as additional enterprise features like Active Directory integration.
+Spoon Server provides the same functionality as Spoon.net in a behind-firewall environment as well as additional enterprise features like Active Directory integration, license management, and usage analytics.

 ### Variable Isolation